 The announcement comes just days after Adelaide was ranked the most liveable city in Australia – and third most liveable in the world – by the Economist Intelligence Unit.

-Premier Steven Marshall said the Marshall Liberal Government’s program had already seen nearly 10,000 trees and shrubs planted across metropolitan Adelaide.
+Premier Steven Marshall said the State Government’s program had already seen nearly 10,000 trees and shrubs planted across metropolitan Adelaide.

 “Our Greener Neighbourhoods program aims to boost greenery, cool temperatures, improve air and water quality, provide habitat for wildlife and connect people with nature,” Premier Marshall said.